CRPS-Optimal Binning for Univariate Conformal Regression: Introduction

 \section{Introduction}

 A fundamental problem in supervised learning is to estimate not just the conditional mean $\mathbb{E}[Y \mid X=x]$ but the full conditional distribution $P(Y \mid X=x)$.
-A distributional forecast communicates uncertainty in a way that a point prediction cannot: it is necessary for decision-making under risk, hypothesis testing at a test point, and the construction of valid prediction sets.
+A distributional forecast quantifies uncertainty and therefore enables principled decision-making under risk, hypothesis testing at a test point, and the construction of valid prediction sets.

-The simplest non-parametric approach is to collect nearby training observations and use their empirical CDF as a stand-in for $P(Y \mid X=x)$.
-Nearest-neighbour and kernel density methods implement this idea but require tuning a bandwidth that trades off local fidelity against statistical efficiency.
+The simplest non-parametric approach is to collect nearby training observations and use their Empirical Cumulative Distribution Function (ECDF) as a stand-in for $P(Y \mid X=x)$.
+Other approaches exist, e.g. Kernel density methods, but they have high sensitivity to bandwidth choice or significant computational requirements.

 When the covariate is one-dimensional and the data are sorted by $x$, a natural alternative is to partition the sorted sequence into contiguous bins and predict with the within-bin ECDF.
-Binning is interpretable, fast, and directly connected to the Venn predictor framework of Vovk, Gammerman, and Shafer~\cite{VovkEtAl2005}: the within-bin ECDF is the reference class predictor for a test point that falls in a given bin.

-The central question is how to place bin boundaries optimally.
+The central question then is how to place bin boundaries optimally.
 Informal choices, such as equal-width or equal-count bins, are oblivious to the heteroscedasticity of the response and to the local density of the covariate.
 We argue that bin boundaries should minimise a proper scoring rule evaluated on the training data, so that the binning criterion and the predictive goal are aligned.
-Among proper scoring rules, the CRPS is particularly well suited to this purpose: it targets the full distribution (not a single functional), it admits a closed-form leave-one-out formula that depends only on pairwise absolute differences, and it is the same score used in the conformal prediction step, ensuring coherence between bin selection and prediction-set construction.
-Section~\ref{sec:why-crps} discusses these properties in detail.
+Among proper scoring rules, the Continuous Ranked Probability Score (CRPS) is particularly well suited to this purpose: it targets the full distribution (not a single functional), it admits a closed-form leave-one-out formula that depends only on pairwise absolute differences, and it is the same score used in the conformal prediction step, ensuring coherence between bin selection and prediction-set construction.